LANGUAGE LEVELS AND CERTIFICATES

 - Official exams for young people up to 16: telc Deutsch A1 Junior, Goethe Zertifikat A1: Fit in Deutsch 1

-Can understand and use frequently used expressions relating to areas of immediate importance (e.g. personal and family information, shopping, work, local surroundings).
+Can understand and use common expressions relating to areas of immediate importance (e.g. personal and family information, shopping, work, local surroundings).
 Can communicate in routine situations involving a simple and direct exchange of information about familiar topics.
 Can offer a simple description of their own background and education, the immediate environment and matters relating to current needs.

 - The text books for the language level A2 are usually subdivided into A2.1 and A2.2